OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 What were the issues that I had to address when setting up JupyterHub on our systems?
 As usual, most of them came down to issues of documentation.

-For example, I originally made the mistake of trying to set the "HubIp" field to an IP address, reasoning to myself that it should an IP address that the JupyterHub service could reference itself from.
-The IP address "127.0.0.1" (the local host address) was an obvious choice; but it didn't work, because that's not what the "HubIp" field is for.

-The "HubIp" field should *not* be set to an IP address; but rather, an internal **hostname** that the Jupyter Notebook server can use to contact the JupyterHub server across the Docker internal network!
+For example, the "HubIp" field should *not* be set to an IP address.
+Instead, we need to set it to the **hostname** that the Jupyter Notebook server will use to contact the JupyterHub server across the Docker internal network.

+That's easy enough, once we know what to do: we launch our Docker container with *docker* compose, create a service called *hub* to launch our Dockerized JupyterHub, and set the "HubIp" field to *hub*.
+The docker-compose command then automatically handles setting up the DNS networking within the internal Docker network we've define.

-That's easy enough: we set it to *hub*, which is the name of our JupyterHub service in our docker-compose configuration file.
-Our *docker-compose* command takes care of the rest for us.
-It automatically create DNS entry over the Docker network that we've specified: so the hostname *hub* will point to the IP of whichever Docker container is running our JupyterHub service.
-Now, all we have to do is ensure the Docker container that our Jupyter Notebook is running can access also our Doccker internal network.
-So, we configure our JupyterHub server to launch our notebooks with the right Docker networking options, and we're done.
+Next, we have to allow the Docker containers than run our Jupyter Notebook to acccess our our Doccker internal network, too.
+So, we configure our JupyterHub server to launch our notebooks with the same Docker networking options that we've got in our docker-compose configuration, and we're done.

-But, what do we set the Jupyter Notebook IP address and port number to?
-After struggling with the issue, I found that the simplest answer is "We don't!"
-We just omit those configuration settings entirely, and set the internal IP networking setting to 'true'.
-After that, the Jupyterhub system defaults work fine on their own, and figure everything out for us.
+But, wait!
+How do we know what to put in for the Jupyter Notebook IP address and port numbers?
+Good question!
+Fortunately for us, we don't need to answer it!

+As it turns out, we can just omit those configuration settings entirely, and leave the internal IP networking set to 'true'.
+After that, the Jupyterhub system figures everything out for us.

-I also had an issue with the names of Docker volumes: our OAuth modules let our users log in using their Google email addresses as usernames; but Docker volumes can't have an '@' symbol, so things kept failing.
+I also ran into an issue with the names of Docker volumes: our OAuth modules let our users log in using their Google email addresses as usernames; but Docker volumes can't have an '@' symbol, and email addresses always have one, so the volume creation step always failed.
 Once again, what worked was omitting the setting entirely; the default volume name includes the username with all special characters escaped properly.

 The moral of the story?
 When trying to configure a complex piece of software, try to use the default settings whenever possible.
 They're usually (but not always) the most well-tested part of the codebase, because they're the ones that people use the most!

 # In Summary...
 <image src="{{ site.urlimg }}/kevin_hartmann/calculator.jpg" />

-We use Docker to run JupyterHub so that we can abstract away specific details bout about how JupyterHub is being run, like where the SSL keys are located, or which url to use for the authentication service.
-We set up JupyterHub to talk to the Jupyter Notebooks across an internal Docker network; and persist state for the JupyterHub service and the individual notebooks in individual Docker volumes so that all our Docker containers will survive a reboot intact.
+We use **Docker** to run **JupyterHub** so that we can abstract away specific details bout about how JupyterHub is being run, like where the SSL keys are located, or which url to use for the authentication service.
+We set up JupyterHub to talk to the **Jupyter Notebooks** across an internal Docker network; and persist state for the JupyterHub service and the individual notebooks in individual Docker volumes so that all our Docker containers will survive a reboot intact.

 This way, we can deploy JupyterHub anywhere, just by tweaking the environment we run it in, and specifically, we can run it locally in development mode before deploying it onto our production servers.

-We use Ansible to take care of the details of setting up a virtual machine, setting up users and permissions, setting up environment variables with passwords and access tokens that Docker will use to run, and so on...
+We use **ansible** to take care of the details of setting up a virtual machine, setting up users and permissions, setting up environment variables with passwords and access tokens that Docker will use to run, and so on...

 We use two Docker images for each Jupyter service to keep our build times fast.
-We use the JupyterHub's default Docker image, the one with all of the biology themed Python modules bundled by Anaconda.
+We use the JupyterHub's default Docker image, the one with all of the biology themed Python modules bundled by **Anaconda**.
 Because that image is very big, we copy the contents we care about onto single Docker volume; and share that volume in read-only mode with all of our Jupyter Notebook users.

 We keep our local customizations and web content separate from the base JupyterHub Docker images, and we use environment variables to pass in changes to our configuration files.

-We launch everything with docker-compose, build everything with Ansible, and runa simple shell script that to set up all our Docker networks, volumes, and images.
-Thanks to Ansible, we can tear down our entire virtual machine, and rebuild it from scratch, all with a single *Ansible-playbook* command.
+We launch everything with *docker-compose*, build everything with *ansible*, and runa simple shell script that to set up all our Docker networks, volumes, and images.
+Thanks to ansible, we can tear down our entire virtual machine, and rebuild it from scratch, all with a single *ansible-playbook* command.

 For more information on the technologies mentioned in this blog post, see the links section below.